jjeong1115/my-first-MD/README.md

 ## What Is a Chatbot?

 Chatbot is a computer program that simulates human conversation with an end user.
 Not all chatbots are equipped with artificial intelligence (AI), but modern chatbots increasingly use conversational AI techniques such as natural language processing (NLP) to understand user questions and automate responses to them.
 Customers often use chatbots for quick answers to questions about products or services or for help with simple tasks such as booking appointments or tracking orders.
 Customer service teams can also use chatbots to handle routine inquiries, allowing them to focus on more complex customer needs.
-This helps deflect cases, reduce agent burnout, streamline processes, and improve customer service metrics such as customer satisfaction score (CSAT).
+This helps deflect cases, reduce agent burnout, streamline processes, and improve customer service metrics such as customer satisfaction score (CSAT)[^1].

 ## Types of chatbots